27 Full Sun Perennials For Sun-Drenched Gardens

 - USDA zone 2 to 9, depending on the variety.

-An old-fashioned garden favorite.
+It’s an old-fashioned garden favorite.
 Poppies are easy-to-grow plants that provide brilliant blooms in return for very little care and upkeep.
-These plants put on a yearly display of big beautiful flowers in late spring.
+These plants put on a yearly display of big, beautiful flowers in late spring.

 Cultivars come in various vivid colors, from white, orange, pink, and red.

-Plant poppies in well-drained soil in a bright sunny location for the best blooms.
+For the best blooms, plant poppies in well-drained soil in a bright, sunny location.
 Poppies are perfect for perennial borders or garden beds.

 - Bloom Time: Late spring to early summer.